-The integrated furnace control has provisions to supply power and control a line voltage humidifier or the primary of a 120 / 24 volt humidifier step down transformer, rated at 120vac, 1.0 amp max.
+The control module has provisions to supply power and control a line voltage humidifier or the primary of a 120 / 24 volt humidifier step down transformer, rated at 120vac, 1.0 amp max.

-NOTE: All HUM and EAC terminals are 120V.
-Do not directly connect 24V equipment to these terminals.
+NOTE: All HUM and EAC terminations are 120V.
+Do not directly connect 24V equipment to these terminations.

-19 - STARTUP PROCEDURES
+26 - STARTUP PROCEDURES

-This furnace is equipped with a HSI (Hot Surface Ignition) device.
+This furnace is equipped with a HSI (hot surface ignition) device.
 Each time that the room thermostat calls for heat, the HSI lights the main burners directly.
 See the lighting instructions on the furnace.